Look Who Was Part of The International Jazz Day 2021 All-Star Global Concert

 Herbie Hancock

 World-renowned pianist and composer Herbie Hancock is one of the most innovative and influential musicians of our time.
 A modern music icon, he has shaped the direction of jazz, fusion, funk and hip-hop for more than six decades.
 From his recordings with the legendary Miles Davis Quintet to his solo jazz albums and pioneering music incorporating multiple genres, Hancock has always been on the cutting edge.
 He has earned 14 GRAMMY Awards including Album of the Year for River: The Joni Letters, and an Academy Award for his score for the film Round Midnight.
-A Kennedy Center honoree, Hancock serves as Creative Director for the Los Angeles Philharmonic and UNESCO Goodwill Ambassador for Intercultural Dialogue.
+A Kennedy Center honoree, Hancock serves as Creative Chair for Jazz at the Los Angeles Philharmonic and UNESCO Goodwill Ambassador for Intercultural Dialogue.
 He is the Chairman of the Herbie Hancock Institute of Jazz and a Distinguished Professor at the Herbie Hancock Institute of Jazz Performance at UCLA.

 Stefon Harris